how do I get my angelfish to breed?

 While most angelfish will choose a flat, clean surface to lay eggs on, you can also provide a spawning slate.
 This has many advantages.

-• Slates offer a better surface that eggs can attach to.
+• Slates offer a better surface to which eggs can attach.

-• Spawning slates allow for proper water and airflow toward the eggs, improving their chances of hatching.
+• Spawning slates allow for water and airflow toward the eggs, improving their chances of hatching.

 • Slates are easier to move, which is helpful if you need to remove any infertile or fungi-infected eggs.

-• You always know where your angelfish’s eggs are, so you can keep an eye on them
+• You always know where the eggs are so you can monitor them.

 Spawning slates are not strictly necessary.
-However, porous material, such as the driftwood, encourages bacterial and fungal growth.
+However, porous material like driftwood encourages bacterial and fungal growth.
 This could leave your angelfish’s eggs vulnerable to infection and death.

-The good news is, once a breeding pair has spawned on the slate, they are very likely to do so again.
+Once a breeding pair has spawned on the slate, they will likely do so again.

 Tank Floor

 Depending on the angelfish, painting only the bottom may not be enough.
-You might have to cover the entire tank with a cloth or keep lights near the tank off.
+You might have to cover the entire tank with a cloth or switch off any lights nearby.

 Other angelfish do not require such extensive measures.
-You will need to observe the fish and see what improves their comfort levels.
+You must observe the fish and see what improves their comfort levels.

 Change Tank Water Frequently